AlzyWelzy/Sweetheart/README.md

 # Django Project Template

-Welcome to the Your_Project_Name repository!
+Welcome to Sweetheart - Where Every Response Tells a Love Story

 ## Getting Started